 Trekking to the world’s highest base camp is on the bucket list of trekkers and many people around the world.

 Everest Base Camp trek is graded as ‘moderate to strenuous.’
 It is indeed a real challenge to reach the highest mountain base, located at such a high altitude (5,500 meters and more).
-You will be acclimatizing in between treks to get used to the high altitude.
+You will be acclimatizing in between treks to get used to the high altitude and it will be your best treks in the world.

 You will traverse rivers and multiple suspension bridges with the background of the Himalayas.
 You will visit the Sherpa villages and Buddhist monasteries and learn about the region’s lifestyle, culture, and traditions that are unique in the world.